adlane98/adlane/content/blogs/chapter1-training-siamese-network_en copy.md

 ```

 <div style="color: black; background-color:#ffebcc; padding:0.1em 0.2em; font-family:'Courier New', monospace;">
-> Average area of the ellipses: 0.0493 <br/>
+> Average area of the ellipses: 0.0202 <br/>
-> Ellipse area of cat = 0.0690 <br/>
+> Ellipse area of cat = 0.0626 <br/>
-> Ellipse area of dog = 0.0546 <br/>
+> Ellipse area of dog = 0.0392 <br/>
-> Ellipse area of horse = 0.0450 <br/>
+> Ellipse area of horse = 0.0125 <br/>
-> Ellipse area of ship = 0.0083 <br/>
+> Ellipse area of ship = 0.0006 <br/>
 </div>

 <br/>

 ## Conclusion

 In this article, we analyzed the embeddings obtained after training a siamese network with a *triplet loss* on CIFAR‑10.
 The results show a good separation of classes in the embedding space, and the observed confusions (*cat*/*dog*, *airplane*/*ship*) correspond to real visual similarities.
-The distance matrix and the PCA projection (PCA) with confidence ellipses allow us to visualize and quantify the compactness of each group.
+The distance matrix and the PCA projection with confidence ellipses allow us to visualize and quantify the compactness of each group.

 In the next part of this series, we will introduce the *KoLeo loss* to encourage a more uniform distribution of embeddings, and we will study the impact of gradient accumulation on this batch-dependent regularization.